-Here $\Pi^{(x)}(A)$ represents the product of local measurement projectors corresponding to the observables $A$ with outcome $(x)$. \end{thm} The measurements $M_{k_v}(\mathcal{M}_{k_v})$ in Eqs.\,\eqref{eq:deflationprojector1} and \eqref{eq:deflationprojector2} effectively implement, and then correspond to, a measurement in the Pauli $X$ basis, which reduces the inflated graph state to the original up to local corrections as illustrated in Fig.~\ref{fig:graphmap}.
+Here $\Pi^{(x)}(A)$ represents the product of local measurement projectors corresponding to the observables $A$ with outcome $(x)$.
+The comparison is conditional on these fixed chain measurements dictated by the reference experiment and holds for every outcome pattern~$\mathbf{x}$. \end{thm} In Eqs.\,\eqref{eq:deflationprojector1} and \eqref{eq:deflationprojector2}, chain vertices are always measured in the deflation bases defined by the RE (mostly Pauli-$X$, in some cases Pauli-$Y$), which reduces $\vert G' \rangle$ to $\vert G \rangle$ up to local corrections as illustrated in Fig.~\ref{fig:graphmap}.